-- OO.
+ZZ.
 Sponsor as Consultant.
 The Sponsor may also serve as a consultant to the project.
-Section 891.130(a)(2)(iii) of the final rule for the Section 202 and Section 811 programs states that developer (consultant) contracts between the Owner and the Sponsor or the Sponsor's nonprofit affiliate will not constitute a conflict of interest if no more than two persons salaried by the Sponsor or management affiliate serve as nonvoting directors on the Owner's board of directors. - PP. Limit on Amendments.
+Section 891.130(a)(2)(iii) of the final rule for the Section 202 and Section 811 programs states that developer (consultant) contracts between the Owner and the Sponsor or the Sponsor's nonprofit affiliate will not constitute a conflict of interest if no more than two persons salaried by the Sponsor or management affiliate serve as nonvoting directors on the Owner's board of directors.

+- AAA.
+Limit on Amendments.
 Per Section 891.100(d) of the final rule for the Section 202 and Section 811 programs, fund reservations may be amended only after initial closing, subject to the availability of funds.
 This change must be emphasized to Sponsors so that as they plan their projects they will be aware that they need to keep the cost of the project within the fund reservation amount.
-Should the cost exceed the fund reservation amount, it may be necessary for Sponsors/Owners to seek outside funding sources to cover any additional expenses.
+Should the cost exceed the fund reservation amount, it may be necessary for Sponsors/Owners to seek outside funding sources to cover any additional expenses. - BBB.

-- QQ.
 Limit on Fund Reservation Extensions.
 Section 891.165 of the final rule for the Section 202 and Section 811 programs permits fund reservations to be extended up to 24 months on a limited case-by-case basis.
-This approval will be made at the local HUD Office level. - RR.
+This approval will be made at the local HUD Office level. - CCC.
 Minimum and Maximum Project Sizes.
 For Section 202 applications, the minimum project size for both metro and non-metro proposals is five units including the non-revenue manager's unit, if applicable.
-A Sponsor can propose scattered sites in its application as long as each site consists of at least five units and the Sponsor has site control for all sites.
-In such cases, for the rating criteria pertaining to the need for supportive housing in the area and the suitability of the site, each site is to be rated separately and then the scores averaged.
-The maximum of 125 units for projects in metropolitan and non-metropolitan areas is unchanged.
+A Sponsor can propose scattered sites in its application as long as each site consists of at least five units and the Sponsor has site control for all sites. cases, for the rating criteria pertaining to the need for supportive housing in the area and the suitability of the site, each site is to be rated separately and then the scores averaged.
+The maximum of 200 units in a single Hub for projects in metropolitan and nonmetropolitan areas is unchanged.
+No single application may propose to develop a project for more than the number of units allocated to a local HUD office (in either the metropolitan or non-metropolitan category) or 125 units, whichever is less.